 To prevent most flats make sure tires are properly inflated and free of thorns, etc. Consider carrying your bike over grassy areas.
 Remember, in the case of sagging riders, we are not a taxi service.
 There are limits to how many times a rider can expect to be picked up before they are asked to leave the tour.
 Please train and be ready to ride the complete tour.

 What will we do after the ride?

-In the Host Communities, riders set up their camp, shower, take a quick nap, and take advantage of whatever the town has to offer for food and entertainment.
+In the Host Communities, riders set up their camp, shower, and enjoy what the community has to offer for food and entertainment.
 The afternoons and evenings are a great time for socializing with other riders and locals.

 What are the bicycle regulations and laws in South Dakota?

 Click here for cycling regulations in our state.
 Also, be aware that South Dakota is one of five states that still use the contributory negligence rule.
 If you are injured in an accident, you may not collect damages if your negligence was more than slight, in comparison with the negligence of the defendant.

 Are there emergency phone numbers to reach help from the RASDak organizers?